michbil/docker-letsencrypt-nginx-proxy-companion-examples/README.md

+# Template to run own letsencrypt private docker registry on the letsencrypt domain

+to start service use ```docker-compose up```

+Original readme:

 # docker-letsencrypt-nginx-proxy-companion-examples

 This repository is meant to be a starting point for working with [nginx-proxy](https://github.com/jwilder/nginx-proxy), [docker-gen](https://github.com/jwilder/docker-gen) and [docker-letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) by providing basic working bootstrapped examples that combines them.